8e7an/dotvim/NOTES.md

 Custom color shemes can be set in the (./vim/colors/molokai.vim) folder.
 Eg.:
 `./vim/colors/molokai.vim`

-Find out more about the :vimgrep/:vim command for refactoring (making changes) across multiple files.
+Find out more about the :vimgrep/:vim command for searching and refactoring (making changes) across multiple files.

 Visual mode trick to look into: